hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 the block, users have an iron-clad guarantee that the contents of the block represent the consensus result of executing those transactions.
 Since they are included in a blockchain, there is an immutable, cryptographic proof of execution.

-### Lifecycle of the Consensus Module

-When Execution starts, it will (at the appropriate time in its startup routine) create an instance of Consensus, and `initialize` it with appropriate arguments, which will be defined in detail in further documents.
-Critically, Consensus **does not persist state**.
-Execution is wholly responsible for the management of state.
-To start Consensus from a particular moment in time, Execution will need to initialize it with some information such as the judges of the round it wants to start from.
-It is by using this `initialize` method that Execution is able to create a Consensus instance that starts from genesis, or from a particular round.

-Likewise, if a node needs to reconnect, Execution will `destroy` the existing Consensus instance, and create a new one, and `initialize` it appropriately with information from the starting round, after having downloaded necessary data and initializing itself with the correct round.
-Reconnect therefore is the responsibility of Execution.
-Consensus does not have to consider reconnect at all.

 ### Liveness Under Stress

 A node is under stress when it is unable to process events fast enough to keep up with the other nodes in the network.